lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 <br>

 ## Pixel Calculator:
-The Pixel Calculator, or PXC, is the controller to decide which pixel to print.
+The Pixel Calculator, or PXC, is the controller to decide which pixel to output.
 It has a direct connection to the Object Attribute Memory, and uses this data to decide when to output tile data or when to output sprite data.

 ##### Inputs:
 - X